In addition to weekly sports and carnival sports, our Association is also involved in tournaments and various non-sporting activities.

 Vocal ensemble, Concert Band ensemble, Stage Band ensemble, Percussion ensemble & Rock Music workshop which also features the hotly contested Battle of the Bands.

 In 2008, the ACC held its first ever combined music concert at Hamer Hall – “ACCent on Music”.
-The event proved to be a fantastic success and a second concert was subsequently held in 2014.
+The event proved to be a fantastic success and further concerts were subsequently held in 2014 & 2018.
 It is anticipated that this event will be held every three years at Hamer Hall, Arts Centre Melbourne.

 DEBATING & PUBLIC SPEAKING COMPETITIONS